Julioxfiles/git-commands/README.md

 $ mkdir projectName # Create a new directory.

 $ git clone https://github.com/Julioxfiles/forked-project.git

 # Clone a remote repository into the current local repository.

-$ git checkout -b new-feature
-# Creates a branch called new-feature and change to it.

 Here is when you start to modify the project in Visual Studio Code.